Canada's Leblanc tied for 3rd at JTBC as Denmark's Koerstz Madsen extends lead | CBC Sports

 Nanna Koerstz Madsen was tied for the lead in the JTBC Classic when she teed off Saturday on the par-4 18th.
 She two-putted for par and a 3-under 69 — and walked off with an unexpected three-stroke lead over Na Rin An.

-Top-ranked Jin Young Ko, playing alongside An, hit into the water on 18 en route to a bogey and a 70 that left her tied for third at 10 under with Pajaree Anannarukarn (69) and Sherbrooke, Que. native Maude-Aimee Leblanc (70).
+Top-ranked Jin Young Ko, playing alongside An, hit into the water on 18 en route to a bogey and a 70 that left her tied for third at 10 under with Pajaree Anannarukarn (69) and Canadian native Maude-Aimee Leblanc (70).

+The 33-year-old Sherbrooke, Que., native was able to move up a position going into the final round, having been in fourth place following the second round.

+She currently sits four shots out of first and three shots out of second place.

 Coming off a breakthrough victory two weeks ago in Thailand that made her the LPGA Tour's first Danish champion, Koerstz Madsen took advantage of An's closing triple bogey to pull away at Aviara Golf Club.